kirill-bayborodov/bignum-cmp/README.md

 ## Features

--   **High Performance:** Hand-crafted x86-64 yasm assembly — an ultra-optimized, multithreading-ready engine delivering peak execution speed..
+-   **High Performance:** Hand-crafted x86-64 yasm assembly — an ultra-optimized, multithreading-ready engine delivering peak execution speed.
 -   **Dependency-Free Core:** The core logic has no external runtime dependencies.
 -   **Tests and Benchmarks:** Provides a comprehensive test suite and performance microbenchmarks.
 -   **Automated Builds:** A comprehensive `Makefile` for easy compilation, testing, and benchmarking.